diegoferigo/devenv/README.md

 ### History

 Ancestors of this project were born in the beginning of 2017 during my early experiments with [docker](https://github.com/diegoferigo/dockerfiles).
 I quickly realized that these development images had to be treated differently than the other images instantiated in the idiomatic docker way (ephemeral containers), and were separated to a [new repository](https://github.com/diegoferigo/development-iit).
-When I realized that this pipeline could be generalized and customized arbitrarily, `devenv` was split and became a standalone project, reaching a third level of meta-development: a project to develop development environments to develop software projects.
+When I realized that this pipeline could be generalized and customized arbitrarily, `devenv` was split and became a standalone project, reaching a third level of meta-development:

+> A project to develop development environments to develop software projects